In an Instant

 Hailey will never regain the use of her legs or have any feeling from the waist down.

 The Cheng family is currently faced with extensive renovations to their home to make it more accessible for Hailey.
-The renovations, along with everything else needed to support Hailey’s care for the short and long-term, create an abundant of unexpected costs for the family.
+The renovations, along with everything else needed to support Hailey’s care for the short and long-term, create an abundance of unexpected costs for the family.

 Enter the Community

 Lynn Lola, neighbour and long-time friend of the Cheng family, started a Go Fund Me page to support these increasing costs for the family to support Hailey’s immediate needs.
-The cost for things like new wheelchairs, chair lifts, wheelchair lifts, and much needed renovations kept increasing.
+The cost for things like new wheelchairs, chair lifts, wheelchair lifts, and much-needed renovations kept increasing.
 Lynn hoped the good people of Sherwood Park would pitch in to help.
 And they did!
 More than $16,000 has been donated to the Cheng family to help Hailey so far.
 But much more is needed to support.

 Enter Alair Homes